ferencberes/dm-utils/README.md

 dm-utils
 ========

-This repository contains methods that are frequently used in data science analyses. e.g.
+This repository contains methods that are frequently used in data science analyses.
+For example:
 - train-test splitting
 - auc, rmse calculations
 - decision tree visualization